malvidin/scansio_download/README.md

 Download latest 5 studies and add to Elastic Search catalog
 1. Create instance of Elastic Search catalog class
-    1. Include a parsing function to index the file contents in Elastic Search
+    1. Include a parsing function to index the file contents in Elastic Search (study_parser in example below)
         1. Takes the filename as the only parameter
         2. Must return True to add downloaded files to the catalog index
 2. Create instance of Download class